-- 3. In these regulations unless the context shall require otherwise: - (a) the term Faculty Board shall mean the Faculty Board of Clinical Medicine; - (b) the term Regius Professor shall mean the Regius Professor of Physic;
+- 3. In these regulations unless the context shall require otherwise: - (a) the term Faculty Board shall mean the Faculty Board of Clinical Medicine; - (b) the term Regius Professor shall mean the Regius Professor of Physic; - (c) the term Associate Teaching Hospital or Associate Teaching General Practice shall mean a hospital or health-care provider, or other institution associated with the University, which has been approved by the Faculty Board of Clinical Medicine to provide clinical placements for medical students;

-1 These regulations were last published in Statutes and Ordinances, 2014, p.
+&lt;sup>1 These regulations were last published in Statutes and Ordinances, 2014, p.
 480.

-2 See the regulations for Residence and Precincts of the University (p.
-178); terms kept or allowed before beginning the years of clinical study shall count for this purpose.
+&lt;sup>2 See the regulations for Residence and Precincts of the University (p.
+169); terms kept or allowed before beginning the years of clinical study shall count for this purpose.